UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/lesson-07-concurrency.rst

 Parallelization Strategy for Performance
 ----------------------------------------
+Once you have determined that you want to execute your code in parallel, there are certain steps you need to complete to take advantage of parallel execution:

 | 1.
-Break problem down into chunks
+Break the problem down into chunks.
 | 2.
-Execute chunks in parallel
+Execute chunks in parallel.
 | 3.
-Reassemble output of chunks into result
+Reassemble output of chunks into a result.

 .. image:: /_static/OPP.0108.gif
       :align: right